XNote: Benchmarking Automated Community Notes Generation for Image-based Contextual Deception: Evaluation

 \section{Evaluation}

-In this section, we evaluate the proposed {\method} on {\dataset} for two tasks: contextual deception detection, and automated note generation.
+In this section, we benchmark different baselines on {\dataset} for two tasks: deception detection and automated note generation.

-\textbf{Foundation models.} We deploy {\method} with four open-source foundation LVLMs: LLaVA-NeXT~\cite{liu2024llavanext}, Qwen2.5-VL~\cite{Qwen2.5-VL}, InternVL3~\cite{chen2024internvl}, and NVILA~\cite{liu2024nvila}.
-To ensure efficient computation, we select two lightweight variants with fewer than 40B parameters for each foundation model.
-We evaluate each model under three settings: (i) \textbf{closed-book} without external context; (ii) \textbf{naive RAG} with all retrieved context concatenated into the prompt; and (iii) \textbf{{\method}} with both RAG and multi-agent collaboration.
-For comparison, we include an end-to-end contextual deception detector, SNIFFER~\cite{qi2024sniffer} (InstructBLIP@13B + Vicuna@13B), which could use either \textit{closed-book} setting or \textit{web search} setting (via similar Google reverse search as in {\method}).
-We also evaluate a lightweight commercial tool, GPT5-mini~\cite{gpt}.
-Since GPT5-mini provides an integrated web search capability, we report results under two configurations: one of \textit{closed-book} and one with \textit{web search} tool enabled.
+\textbf{Baselines.} We evaluate five open-source frontier LVLM backbones: Gemma-3~\cite{team2024gemma}, InternVL-3.5~\cite{wang2025internvl3_5}, LLaVA-OneVision-1.5~\cite{an2025llavaonevision15fullyopenframework}, NVILA~\cite{liu2024nvila}, and Qwen3-VL~\cite{qwen3technicalreport}.
+To ensure computational efficiency, we select lightweight variants with fewer than 10B parameters and use instruction-tuned versions when available.
+We evaluate each model under two settings: (i) \textit{closed-book} without external context; (ii) \textit{naive RAG} with all retrieved context concatenated into the prompt.
+For comparison, we include an end-to-end contextual deception detector, SNIFFER~\cite{qi2024sniffer} (InstructBLIP@13B + Vicuna@13B), which could use either \textit{closed-book} setting or \textit{web search} setting (via similar Google reverse search).
+We also evaluate a lightweight commercial tool, GPT-5~\cite{gpt}.
+Since GPT5 provides an integrated web search capability, we report results under two configurations: one of \textit{closed-book} and one with \textit{web search} tool.
+Detailed prompts are included in our public code repository.

-\textbf{Evaluation metrics.} For contextual deception detection task, we treat it as binary classification with \textit{deceptive} as the positive class and \textit{non-deceptive} as the negative class, reporting F1, Accuracy, Precision, and Recall.
-Given that F1 balances precision and recall in binary classification, we use it as the primary indicator of detection performance.
-For the automated note generation task, we evaluate generated notes against the ground-truth Community Notes using {\metric} and its five component proxies defined in Eq.~\ref{eq:metric_1}-\ref{eq:metric}.
+\textbf{Evaluation metrics.} For deception detection task, we treat it as binary classification with \textit{deceptive} as the positive class and \textit{non-deceptive} as the negative class, reporting F1, Accuracy, Precision, and Recall.
+For the automated note generation task, we evaluate generated notes against the ground-truth Community Notes using three widely used metrics, BLEU~\cite{papineni2002bleu}, ROUGE-L~\cite{lin2004rouge}, and METEOR~\cite{banerjee2005meteor}.
+As ground-truth Community Notes are only available for deceptive data, we restrict evaluation of the note generation task to the deceptive subset.

-Table~\ref{tab:all_results} reports results across all methods and LVLM backbones.
-For each metric, we mark improvements greater than 5\% over the corresponding closed-book baseline with \underline{underlining}.
-In addition, for the two primary metrics, F1 and {\metric}, we highlight the best-performing results in green color.